The Soul Star ⭐️ Algoritmo

 ⭐️

 Algoancora was the Sixth Sage, and had been closest to him in age and temperament.
-She died 120 years before he exploded the bomb that put every dying creature into regeneration mode and sped them to Algoritmo.
+She died 120 years before he exploded the algonuclear bomb that put every dying creature into regeneration mode and sped them to Algoritmo.

-He knew that Algoancora would have relished the regeneration and the reappearance on Algotodo.
+He knew that Algoancora would have relished the regeneration and the reappearance on Algoritmo.
 She would have looked around her at the giant diamond, and, without missing a beat she would have challenged him to explore what lay beneath the surface of the planet.
 The Seven Sages had speculated about what might lie in the inner core, deep beneath the algorithms that led forever deeper.

 It was Algotenere, the tenacious one, who had coined the term augurithms.
 It was also Algotenere who wrote an epic poem about a small group of fishminers who travelled to an icy polar cap and then drilled into the icy deep.
 The past seemed frozen in time, but with the right augur, extending twenty feet, two hundred metres, ten miles, a billion leagues below, they might reach what lay at the bottom of the deep blue sea.